 This article is part of our Fight Stat Wrap series.

-UFC 239 was probably the UFC's biggest show of the year, and it certainly delivered.
-The main event was light on excitement but heavy on drama.
-The rest of the card featured some violent finishes and vintage performances.
+Those who woke up early for the UFC Shenzhen card witnessed a historic performance in the main event.
+Weili Zhang knocked off Jessica Andrade to claim the strawweight title.
+The rest of the main card was filled with impressive showings and a few more upsets.
 The following is a by-the-numbers recap that highlights the stats and milestones that stood out on the main card, with stats courtesy of UFCStats.com.

 Zhang shocked Andrade in the first round to become the first UFC champion from China.
 In the process she racked up plenty of other accolades.
 For the 42-second finish she earned the second fastest finish in strawweight history.
 It was the eighth fastest finish in UFC title history.
 Zhang also forced Andrade into the sixth shortest title reign in UFC history (112 days).
 Andrade looked vulnerable in her last fight before knocking off then-champion Rose Namajunas.
 However, she has never really been handled like this.
 It will be interesting to see what Zhang has for the best the strawweight division has to offer.

 Even though Zhang did not give herself very much time to put up points, she still finished with 114.5 points on DraftKings, which was the fourth highest score of the night.
 Any player who took a chance on Zhang was greatly rewarded.
 However, those who decided to stack the main event fighters did not have a good night as Andrade finished with only two points.